JuanCompaire/JuanCompaire/README.md

 # 💫 About Me:
-🔭 I’m currently working on KPMG<br>⚡ I'm Back-End Developer
+🔭 I’m currently searching for a Developer Job<br>⚡ I'm Full Stack Developer

 ## 🌐 Socials: